 - prostate infection

 Though some of these home remedies for chlamydia may offer other health benefits or provide some minor relief of symptoms, they can’t cure chlamydia.
-Home remedies won’t treat the infection, and they increase your risk for complications and infecting others.
+Home remedies won’t treat the infection, and they increase your risk for complications and passing the infection to others.

 You can get chlamydia through sexual contact with someone who has chlamydia.
 This includes vaginal, anal, or oral sex.

 Chlamydia can only be cured with antibiotic treatment.
 Home remedies for chlamydia can’t cure the infection, though some may offer minor relief of symptoms as you complete the entire course of antibiotics.
 Prompt treatment can help you avoid serious complications.
-See your doctor right away if you think you have chlamydia.
+Talk with a doctor right away if you think you have chlamydia.